So, as we approach little Donut’s first birthday, I have been breaking down some

 - Props.
 Keep it simple, since the point is the kid and the cake.
 So, a couple of tissue paper flowers, a balloon or two and you’re done.
 Do not go overboard.

 - Cake.
 Make a simple, fun cake.
 The one in my photos is just a small store-bought vanilla with lady fingers around the edge, then filled with pink buttercream.
 Then tied with a ribbon to give it a little added somethin’.
-But, if you’re planning on baking, go with a simple, easy cake like this one.
+But, if you’re planning on baking, go with a simple, easy cake like this Tea Party Cake.

 - Clothes.
 Go with your color-theme.
 Don’t be afraid to be too flashy.
 This is when you put them in that ridiculous feathered petticoat skirt that Aunt Maud bought…

 - Shots.
 Get down in the floor with baby.
 Stand over her.
-Look up st her from the floor.
+Look up at her from the floor.
 Do everything you can–and a few will come out awesome.
 Heh.

 - Mess.
 Prepare yourself for huge messes–not all shoots are, but some…have paper towels handy for clean-up and maybe have a bath ready for baby.